Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 * y1: bottom of the image, x1: determined from equation of the line
 * x2: point furthest to the right or left depending on the lane, y2: determined from equation of the line

-The end points are also adjusted to avoid the 2 lane crossing each other
+The end points are also adjusted to avoid the 2 lanes crossing each other

 The two final line segments representing the left and right lane are shown below